How to Import from China in 2019January 5, 2019 in Blog, Importing, Portal: Importing, Portal: Products

 In my own personal experience and after helping other first-time importers, having your goods shipped to you and receiving them is one of the most stressful and most challenging aspects of importing.

-Three Ways to Ship Your Stuff: Air Courier, Air Freight, and Sea Freight
+Three Ways to Ship Your Products: Air Courier, Air Freight, and Sea Freight

 Related EcomCrew Reading